anu4619/linux/README.md

   * After `:` enter `wq` to save and exit.
 - `nano filename` : Esay alternative to vi command.
 - `cp fileA fileB` : Copies the content of fileA and makes another file fileB, and paste the content there.
+- `shuf file` : shuffles content of file.
+- `wc -l file` : gives no. of lines in file.
 ### Working with Directories
 - `mkdir dirname` : make directory.
 - `rmdir` or `rm -rf dirname`: remove directory.